Hallux rigidus – Stel stortåled - Rehcore AB

 Can I exercise with hallux rigidus?

-It is often fine to continue being physically active, but it is wise to avoid activities that put a lot of strain on the big toe, such as running on hard surfaces or certain ball sports.
-Swimming, cycling, and walking in shoes with roller soles tend to work better.
+It is often possible to remain physically active, but it is wise to avoid activities that heavily load the big toe, such as running on hard surfaces or certain ball sports.
+Swimming, cycling, and walking in shoes with rocker soles usually work better.

 You should contact a doctor if you experience persistent pain, stiffness, or if the joint swells and makes it difficult to walk.
-Early assessment provides a better chance of reducing the discomfort.
+Early assessment provides better conditions for reducing symptoms.

 What can I do myself to relieve the pain?

-Wearing shoes with good support, avoiding high heels, and using inserts or orthotics when necessary are important measures.
-It is also good to keep up with movement training and avoid prolonged stress on the big toe.
+Using shoes with good support, avoiding high heels, and using insoles or orthoses when needed are important measures.
+It is also good to keep up with movement exercises and avoid prolonged stress on the big toe.

 Is there any treatment that cures hallux rigidus?

-In the early stages, self-care, custom shoes, and assistive devices can reduce symptoms.
-In more severe cases, surgery may be a solution to regain better function and reduce pain.
+In early stages, self-care, adapted shoes, and aids can reduce symptoms.
+For more severe problems, surgery may be a solution to regain better function and reduce pain.

 Text created by: